prominenceai/deepstream-services-library/docs/api-ode-action.md

 * `file_path` - [in] absolute or relative file path specification of the output file to use.
 * `force_flush` - [in] if set, the action will schedule a flush buffer operation to be performed by the idle thread.

-NOTE: although the flush event occurrs in the lowest priority background (idle) thread, flushing is still a CPU intensive operation and should be used sparingly -- when tailing the file for runtime debugging as an example.
+NOTE: although the flush event occurs in the lowest priority background (idle) thread, flushing is still a CPU intensive operation and should be used sparingly -- when tailing the file for runtime debugging as an example.
 Set to 0 to disable forced flushing, and to allow the operating system to more effectively handle the process.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful creation.
 One of the [Return Values](#return-values) defined above on failure.